jlacar/jlacar.github.io/index.md

 myriad of other tools I won't bore you with.

 I'm a long-time developer and student of agile software development methods.
 I am constantly looking for ways to get better as a developer, as a coach, as a person.
-I focus more on agile technical practices like emergent design, BDD/TDD, refactoring, automated testing, and pair/mob/ensemble programming.
+I hope you'll find something useful here.
+Thanks for visiting!

 ----
 ## About this blog